material-motion/material-motion/specifications/runtime/plan.md

 Plans are serializable.

-Serializable Plans can be sent over a wire or recorded to disk.
+Serializable plans can be sent over a wire or recorded to disk.

-**serialize/deserialize API**: Provide APIs for serializing and deserializing a Plan.
+**serialize/deserialize API**: Provide APIs for serializing and deserializing a plan.

 Example pseudo-code:

     # Serialize the plan
     json = plan.serialize()

-    # Create a new Plan from json
+    # Create a new plan from json
     plan = Plan(json)

-**JSON serialization**: A serialized Plan is represented in JSON.
+**JSON serialization**: A serialized plan is represented in JSON.

 <p style="text-align:center"><tt>/feature: serialization</tt></p>